-Since the W3C Geolocation API exposes a user’s location, you must obtain the user’s permission before proceeding with its usage.
-If users run the app in a browser, the browser prompts them for their permission.
-When users run the app on a BlackBerry device, they are prompted for permission to allow access to their GPS location.
+The W3C Geolocation API exposes a user’s location, so you must obtain the user’s permission to proceed.
+When users run the app, the browser or BlackBerry device prompts them for permission to access to their GPS location.

 You can do a lot with geographic information, but in this application we'll just retrieve the location coordinates and display some location-related information.
-We won’t dive into the geo.js file, but you should open it up and explore the code.
+We won’t go into all the details of the geo.js file, but you should open it up and explore the code.
 If you want to learn more about using geolocation in your apps, see Using HTML5 Geolocation in your web or BlackBerry WebWorks application.

-Edit the index.html file and make the following changes:
+In the index.html file, make the following changes:

 the following line of code in the <head>

 section, just before the closing </head>

 - Add an onClick event attribute to the <button> element that invokes getPosition().
 This function is defined in the